openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/test_suite_system.rst

 Expected result
 ###############

-Instances have access to an internet.
+Instances have access to the internet.

 Check abilities to create and delete security group.